– – –

 - What role will directed energy weapons play in the future?

-- As space is the battle environment against long range ballistic threat, can space surveillance capabilities support BMD and vice-versa?
+- As space is becoming a warfighting domain, how will space surveillance capabilities support IAMD and vice-versa?

 - How can the return of experience from the various developments of systems and technologies by the US, Europe, the Middle East and Asia be shared and common efforts be initiated?

 Once again, a mix of technical and non-technical, contributed and invited papers, and status of the many existing IAMD programmes will be presented, including VIPs’ talks and specific plenary sessions.
-Sponsored by industry, the conference includes an exhibition where companies will showcase their systems and technologies.
-It is an unrivalled opportunity to meet customers, suppliers and decision makers, to ex- change facts and opinions, to initiate and develop business and to listen to papers presented by world experts on IAMD challenges.
+Sponsored by industry, the conference includes an exhibition where companies will display their systems and technologies.
+It is an unrivalled opportunity to meet customers, suppliers and decision makers, to exchange facts and opinions, to initiate and develop business and to listen to papers presented by world experts on IAMD challenges.